vishwanath0303/vishwanath0303.README/README.md

 - 🌱 I’m currently learning JAVA.
 - 🤔 I’m looking for collaboration in java project.
 - 💬 Ask me about anything in JAVA.
-- 📫 How to reach me: at linkedin(Vishvanath kulkarni)
+- 📫 How to reach me: at linkedin(Vishwanath kulkarni)
 - 😄 Pronouns: vishwa
 - ⚡ Fun fact: I love to code and play games.